 The three equations of the ADF test will be adjusted using the first difference form, and can be expressed as follows:

-Here, our dependent variable has changed from “∆Yt” to a new variable “∆2Yt” after taking the first difference.
+Here, our dependent variable has changed from “∆Yt” to a new variable “∆2Yt” after taking the first difference of the original series.
 Additionally, the variable associated with the coefficient “α” has also changed to the first difference form (from “Yt” to a new variable “∆Yt”).
 This is also true for all the autoregressive terms in the model.

 Stationarity at First Difference

-The procedure of testing remains the same.
-We apply the ADF test to the equation with the trend and drift first.
+The testing procedure stays unchanged.
+Therefore, we apply the ADF test to the equation with the trend and drift first.
 If the trend is significant, we apply the Tau statistic to determine stationarity.
 The time series is stationary at first difference when coefficient “α” is negative and significant.
 If the trend is insignificant, we move on to the second equation with only drift and so on.

 If coefficient “α” is negative and significant in this procedure, it means that the time series is stationary at the first difference.
 It is still possible that the coefficient is positive or insignificant in these equations.
 Then, the time series will be non-stationary at first difference.
 Finally, we will have to take the second difference and repeat the same procedure again.